renanthera/simc-wiki/StartersGuide.md

 > Note: your files must be encoded as latin1 or utf-8, please take time to read [TextualConfigurationInterface#Characters\_encoding](TextualConfigurationInterface#Characters_encoding) if you encounter problems.

 ## Working with simc files on Windows
-> You have many ways to work with .simc files on Windows: creating batch files, drag'n dropping the files to Simulationcraft.exe, directly associating them (not simc.exe!
+You have many ways to work with .simc files on Windows: creating batch files, drag'n dropping the files to Simulationcraft.exe, directly associating them (not simc.exe)!

-> As a result, we recommend you to directly use command-line prompts.
+As a result, we recommend you to directly use command-line prompts.
 See the instructions below.

-<br /><br />First, the setup.
+First, the setup.
 * Run the **windows\_env\_path.vbs** script (bundled with Simulationcraft, double-click it in the windows explorer).
 It will add the script's directory to your user path environment variable.
 You only need to do it once.
 If you had command line windows opened, you will need to open new ones.

 * You need an **open command window here** on your folders' context menu.
 On Vista and later versions, you only need to hold shift while you right-click a folder to open the context menu.

-<br /><br />Next, the example.
+Next, the example.
   * Create a "Simc script" folder anywhere you want.
   * Add two sub-directories: "John" and "profiles".
   * In "John", create an "import.simc" file (create a text file and rename it) containing the following lines: